openmas-ai/openmas/docs/cli/assets.md

 The command will:
 1. Check if the asset exists in the project configuration
 2. Determine the appropriate downloader based on the source type
-3. Download the asset to the cache
+3. Download the asset to the cache (or skip if already cached and `--force` is not used)
 4. Verify the checksum (if provided)
 5. Unpack the asset (if configured)